-Members: faculty: six tenured, appointed for three-year terms, two from each of and the development of the library collection.
+Members: faculty: six tenured, appointed for three-year terms, one 108 from each and the development of the library collection.
 Informs the faculty about issues relating to the library.
 Recommends the formation of working groups on issues of broad faculty interest in relation to library and information resources.

-Library Committee
+6. Library Committee

-Purpose: Advises the College Librarian regarding library policies, procedures, ex officio: College Librarian, IT representative
+Purpose: Advises the College Librarian regarding library policies, procedures, students: two ex officio: College Librarian, IT representative

-Members: faculty: two, 104 appointed (for three-year terms)
+Members: faculty: two, appointed (for three-year terms)